jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - diamond
 - nameless
-- contained in a square
+- contained in another command symbol
 - dashed line pointing away from it

 because it may be: